usr-thomas/ApertureOSnew/README.md

 Some things are not going to work as expected, like seamod.
 You have to edit these manually, because the transparency breaks.
 Either use nano to set the own_window_type to desktop or a file editor.
 I also removed the ethernet part of seamod to fit my screen, you do this by manually tagging out the network data with # at the start so that the commands get ignored.
 Keep in mind that i havent found a way to remove the graph, so just hide it on a part of the screen thats not rendered.

+**Step 2: Desktop and fastfetch**

+Desktop bg is easy, just download the wallpaper.png and set it as your background.
+If you have another background, skip this part.

+Fastfetch is more complicated though, as you have to put some commands in ~/.bashrc because i was too lazy to learn json to just add some variables at the end.

+****Fastfetch**

+Install fastfetch:

+Repository: sudo add-apt-repository ppa:zhangsongcui3371/fastfetch

+Then run "sudo apt update" AND "sudo apt install fastfetch".
+Fastfetch should now be installed.

+Generate a config file with "fastfetch --gen-config", which will make a config.jsonc at ~/.config/fastfetch/config.jsonc.

+Configure fastfetch:

+Download the aperture.txt ascii art which is the aperture science ascii art which looks like this.